-ASIAN ARTISTS - 10 Names You Should Know About
+Asian Artists - 10 Names You Should Know About

 Xeme - A Graffiti Pioneer

-We start off this list with one of the biggest street art names from Hong Kong, a city where graffiti was almost unknown before the 1990s.
+We start off the list with one of the biggest street art names from Hong Kong, a city where graffiti was almost unknown before the 1990s.
 After it was kick-started by the foreigners, graffiti art got picked up by the native urban writers a few years later.
 One of those native writers was Xeme who started his career in 2001 and is today considered to be the most prominent Hong Kong-based artist, and a true Asian graffiti pioneer.

 Jung Lee - Photography and Light Installations